Long-time estimates for heat flows on ALE manifolds

-Here, we are going to prove Corollary \ref{cor : heat flow ricci flat} (i).
+Here, we are going to prove Corollary \ref{cor : heat flow ricci flat} (i) whose statement is contained in Theorem \ref{thm: heat flow twisted Dirac}.
 We start this subsection with a short exposition on the twisted Dirac operator which is based on \cite{HS19}.
 We refer to this paper for further details.
 We consider the bundle $ S\otimes T_{\C}^*M$ of spinor-valued one-forms.
 The spinor bundle naturally embeds in $S\otimes T_{\C}^*M$ by

 and its image yields a subbundle, denoted by $S_{1/2}:=i(S)$.
 Let $\mu: C^{\infty}(M,S\otimes T_{\C}^*M)\to C^{\infty}(M,S)$ be defined by $ \sigma\otimes e_i^*\mapsto e_i\cdot \sigma$.
 Then the bundle $S_{3/2}:=\ker(\mu)$ is the orthogonal complement of $S_{1/2}$ and we have the orthogonal projection maps